sonic-net/SONiC/doc/mgmt/Certificate_Management.md

   - Add CA certificate and client certificate and verify REST & telemetry server can be accessed without insecure mode
   - Use invalid client certificate with CA and verify it is rejected
   - Force CDP refresh
-  - Enable CA mode and generate CSR for client and get it signed.
-Use this certificate for REST/gNMI requests.